athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Witch.md

 ## Patron

-You weren’t born with the power to cast spells, nor have you spent years dedicated to worship, study, or uncovering mystical secrets.
-Your magic instead has been gifted to you by a potent being, one who knows that by empowering you so, you’ll further the being’s agenda in the world, whatever it may be.
+You weren't born with the power to cast spells, nor have you spent years dedicated to worship, study, or uncovering mystical secrets.
+Your magic instead has been gifted to you by a potent being, one who knows that by empowering you so, you'll further the being's agenda in the world, whatever it may be.
 This entity is typically mysterious and distant, revealing little of their identity and motivations.
 They make their will known to you in abstract signs such as omens, dreams, or similar subtleties rather than words.

-Rather than interacting with you directly, your patron works through a familiar—a mystical creature that teaches you, serves as the conduit for your patron’s magic, and maybe even keeps an eye on you to ensure you’re furthering your patron’s nebulous ends.
+Rather than interacting with you directly, your patron works through a familiar—a mystical creature that teaches you, serves as the conduit for your patron's magic, and maybe even keeps an eye on you to ensure you're furthering your patron's nebulous ends.

-At 1st level, choose your patron, which determines your spellcasting tradition and grants you the skill for that tradition of magic, your first witch’s lesson and a unique familiar ability.
+At 1st level, choose your patron, which determines your spellcasting tradition and grants you the skill for that tradition of magic, your first witch's lesson and a unique familiar ability.

 ## Witch Spellcasting

 Using your familiar as a conduit, your patron provides you the power to cast spells.
-You are a spellcaster, and you can cast spells of your patron’s tradition using the Cast a Spell activity.
-As a witch, when you cast spells, your incantations might rhyme, your gestures might be as simple as an ominous pointing finger or a complex folk sign, and your familiar might even echo your words or movements slightly as your patron’s magic surges.
+You are a spellcaster, and you can cast spells of your patron's tradition using the Cast a Spell activity.
+As a witch, when you cast spells, your incantations might rhyme, your gestures might be as simple as an ominous pointing finger or a complex folk sign, and your familiar might even echo your words or movements slightly as your patron's magic surges.

 At 1st level, you can prepare up to two 1st-rank spells and five cantrips each morning from the spells your familiar knows.
 Prepared spells remain available to you until you cast them or until you prepare your spells again.
 The number of spells you can prepare each day is called your spell slots.